apache/nuttx/boards/bambino-200e/README.txt

        CONFIG_ARCH_CHIP_LPC4330=y

-    CONFIG_ARCH_BOARD - Identifies the configs subdirectory and hence, the board that supports the particular chip or SoC.
+    CONFIG_ARCH_BOARD - Identifies the boards/ subdirectory and hence, the board that supports the particular chip or SoC.

        CONFIG_ARCH_BOARD=bambino-200e (for the Bambino-200e board)